Daklak FC: History

-Daklak was promoted to the 2014 V.League 2 after winning their playoff match between Nam Dinh in November 2013.
+Dak Lak was promoted to the 2014 V.League 2 after winning their playoff match between Nam Dinh in November 2013.

 2013 season after 10 years of competition in second place teams played excellent and won 2nd Group B with 6 wins, 4 draws after 10 rounds.
 Date 27/07/2013 official team won promotion to Championship 2014 after a 1–0 win in Nam Dinh.
 2015 V.League 2, the team ranked 5th with victory over the People's Public Security official and relegation.
 2016 V.League 2, the club has a strong shift to the new coach to replace and strengthen the squad.
 2016 V.League 2, the team ranked 6th with victory over the Dong Nai official and relegation.

 Daklak is located in the center of the Central Highlands, strategically located strategically in politics, converging all conditions of socio-economic development.
 Natural resources are diverse, abundant.
 The level of education and culture has gradually improved.
 Stable security and defense situation.
 As a locality with a population of over 1.8 million people, it is very favorable for socio-economic development.
 In particular, the demand for enjoyment and enjoyment of culture – sports of the ethnic minority in the province, especially football has been loved and won the trust of the province fans.

-Daklak is a province with a long history of football, as well as after the liberation of the South, unification of the country 30–4.
+Dak Lak is a province with a long history of football, as well as after the liberation of the South, unification of the country 30–4.
 In 1976, Dak Lak participated in the football competition Truong Son in the central region and in the next year all participated in the A2, A1 national football league, the results are quite good in region and country.
 As well as having participated in the national first class since the early 1990s.

-Present, Daklak province has about 20 football coaches graduated from the University, including 6 coaches in C, 2 coaches in B under the AFC certification and 1 in FIFA management certificates, 2 masters.
+Present, Dak Lak province has about 20 football coaches graduated from the university, including 6 coaches in C, 2 coaches in B under the AFC certification and 1 in FIFA management certificates, 2 masters.
 Trainers are allocated to training and provincial teams.